 Click apply

-Now lets add a repository
+Now lets add a repository, click Backup Repositories and Add Repository

-Then a Linux Hardened storage
+Then a Linux Hardened Repository at the bottom

-Then add a name and description
+Then add a name and description, then click Next

 Click populate to find the paths on the server we added

-Select our mount point on /mnt/veeam-repo
+Select our mount point on /mnt/veeam-repo, then click Next

 Once set, immutable backups cannot be removed until they have expired

-Keep these as defaults
+Keep these as defaults and click Next

 Post Deployment Hardening Tasks